WestleyR/gnotes/README.md

 $ gnotes -s -R
 ```

+Then create a new note with some content.

 The `-s` tells gnotes to skip the download, and `-R` for not looking for local
 cache.